ParkWardRR/CornBrewWine/README.md

 1. **Preparation and Mashing**
    - Clean and sanitize all equipment thoroughly.
    - Use filtered or spring water to avoid impurities.
-   - Combine 16 oz of Crisp Flaked Corn, 8 oz of Briess Flaked Barley, and 8 oz of Flaked White Wheat in the brew pot.
+   - Combine the grains for each batch as listed above in the brew pot.
+   - Add 0.5 oz of rice hulls per beverage to prevent a stuck mash.
    - Heat 1.5 gallons of water to 162°F (72°C) and add to the grains, maintaining a mash temperature of 148°F (64°C) for 60 minutes.

+2. **Oat-Based IPA Brew (Batch 2)**
+   - For the Oat-Based IPA, brew a separate mash with oats and the other grains.
+   - Add lactose during the last 5 minutes of the boil for the Lactose Variant.

-2. **Determining the Need for Glucoamylase Enzyme**
+3. **Determining the Need for Glucoamylase Enzyme**
    - After 30 minutes of mashing, perform an iodine test by placing a small sample of wort on a white plate and adding a drop of iodine solution.
    - If the iodine turns blue/purple, indicating incomplete starch conversion, consider adding glucoamylase enzyme.
    - If the iodine remains amber, starch conversion is complete.

-3. **Monitoring Starch Conversion**
+4. **Monitoring Starch Conversion**
    - Continue monitoring starch conversion with periodic iodine tests until the iodine remains amber.

+5. **Dividing the Recipe**
+   - Divide the mash into separate containers for hopping and non-hopping processes.

-4. **Boiling and Hopping (for Lightly Hopped Corn Brew)**
+6. **Boiling and Hopping (for Hopped Brews)**
    - Boil the mash and add 0.17 oz Liberty hops during the last 15 minutes.

-5. **Cooling and Fermentation Preparation**
+7. **Cooling and Fermentation Preparation**
    - Cool the mash to room temperature.
    - Measure the Original Gravity (OG) using a hydrometer:
      - Aim for an OG of 1.080 for wine-like strength (10-12% ABV).